-How did you become familiar with Shore Support and why did you decide to join the project?
+How did you become familiar with Shore Support and what made you decide to join this project?

 Do you see any more advantages of the new concept for the short sea industry?

-What kind of experiences do you have with shore-to-ship support and have costs change?
+What kind of experiences do you have with shore based maintenance?

 How do you ’sell’ the project Shore Support and what are the opinions, including yours?